seart-group/ghs/README_SETUP.md

 GRANT ALL ON gse.* to 'gseadmin'@'%';
 ```

-If all the commands above worked, then your database should be ready for use.

-If for any reason whatsoever you wish to drop and create the database, then simply run `DROP DATABASE gse;` and start from scratch.
+**Note**: The `gseadmin` user is only required for the flyway migrations, as well as for JPA to access the database.

-### Step 5/6
+### Step 4/5: Create Tables
 Create tables:
 ```shell
 $ mysql -u gseadmin -p gse < docker-compose/initdb/1-gse-db-schema.sql`
 ```

-### Step 6/6
+### Step 5/5: Populate Tables (Optional)
-(Optional) Initialize the database with an existing dataset of mined repositories — or otherwise the Crawler will start from scratch.
+Initialize the database with an existing dataset of mined repositories — or otherwise the Crawler will start from scratch.
 ```shell
 $ mysql -u gseadmin -p gse < docker-compose/initdb/2-gse-db-data-***.sql`
 ```
 </details>

 ## 2. Setup Crawler